Vibrations

 The angle of crystallization is determined by the relation

-between the molecular pitch of the crystallizing substance to
+between the molecular pitch of the crystallizing substance

-the vibration-density of the liquid depositing it.
+to the vibration-density of the liquid depositing it.

-Overtones of high rad-energy pitches produce separation of the
+Overtones of high rad-energy pitches produce separation of

-the atoms.
+of the atoms.

 Harmonic pitches of atomolity produce association of

-etheric-atomolic particles to form atoms : the kind of atom is
+etheric-atomolic particles to form atoms : the kind of atom

-determinable by the pitches employed.
+is determinable by the pitches employed.

-Atoms under the tension of chemical combination oscillate with
+Atoms under the tension of chemical combination oscillate

-higher harmonics.
+overtones and higher harmonics.

 An atom vibrates sympathetically under the influence of

-electric energy, such undertones of which are absorbed as are
+electric energy, such undertones of which are absorbed as

-energy absorbed being directly as the arithmetical ratio of
+of energy absorbed being directly as the arithmetical ratio

-the undertone of the fundamental electric pitch.
+of the undertone of the fundamental electric pitch.

 Scholium : A table of electro-chemical equivalents on the